Niort: Transport

 Niort has a railway station on the TGV route between Paris and La Rochelle, Gare de Niort.
 Direct TGV to Paris Montparnasse station takes 2 hours and 15 minutes.
 Niort is a road and motorway junction, connected to Paris and Bordeaux by the A10 motorway, with Nantes by the A83, and with La Rochelle by the N11.
 It is the largest French city to offer free mass transit.

 Population

 The population data in the table and graph below refer to the commune of Niort proper, in its geography at the given years.
 The commune of Niort absorbed the former commune of Souché in 1964, Sainte-Pezenne in 1965, Saint-Florent in 1968 and Saint-Liguaire in 1971.

 Economy

 Niort is the French capital of mutual insurance and bank companies, with the headquarters of MAAF, MAIF, MACIF, SMACL and regional branches of national mutual companies such as Groupama, Banque Populaire.
-Niort is a main financial centre of France (fourth ranked after Paris, Lyon and Lille).
-Chemistry and aeronautics are the main industries.
+Despite its small size, Niort is a main financial centre of France (ranked fourth after Paris, Lyon and Lille).
+Chemistry and aeronautics are the other main industries.

 Niort is a major administrative and commercial centre.
+There has been a covered market in the town since at least the 13th century.
+The present-day Halles de Niort, a steel and glass pavilion atop a vaulted stone base building, opened in 1871 and has been listed as a monument historique since 1987.

+The Hôtel de Ville was completed in May 1901.